 When the team projected

-future return periods for a flood now considered to be a 100-year
+future return periods for a flood that is now considered to be a 100-year

 periods for a few rivers: as short as 5 years for the Nile

-River, and about 10 years for Africa's Congo, and the Mekong,
+River, and 10 years for the Congo River in Africa and the Mekong,

 Ganges, and Brahmaputra Rivers in Asia.

-of people living in inundation zones of floods large enough
+of people living in the inundation zones of floods large enough

-to have a return period of 100 years in the present climate.
+to recur every 100 years in the present climate.

 for the years 1980-1999.
 The flood exposure started to rise